If you have a home, you need security lights.

 Porch lights are probably the most common type of lighting option that homeowners use.
 These lights are mainly used to deter intruders from trying to gain entry to your home via the front door, but they can also light up your front porch and make it easier for you to find your keys, unlock your door and get safely inside.

 These lights can be installed on the garage, porch or side door and they work to provide adequate lighting near pathways to allow you to navigate your yard safely in the dark.
+They are also great on a patio to protect a sliding glass door lock from tampering.

 Motion Sensor Security Lights